 Community bonding is an excellent way to introduce accepted students to the community, get them on the right mailing lists, get to know their mentors and team and work on their timeline for the summer.
-Though the most exciting part about the entire Community Bonding period at Wikimedia Foundation was getting to know the entire QTE & Release Engineering team, I got to learn a lot during this phase.
+Though the most exciting part about the entire Community Bonding period at was getting to know the entire QTE & Release Engineering team, I got to learn a lot during this phase.
 This post is essentially a compilation of the various things that I’ve learnt during my first month as a student developer at Wikimedia Foundation.

 Code is like cattle: you use it when it's useful.— Željko Filipin